-VCTs make an important contribution to the economy by investing in small to medium sized growth businesses that often promote innovation, industrial change and modernisation of working practices.
+VCTs make an important contribution to the UK economy by investing in small to medium sized growth businesses that often promote innovation, industrial change and modernisation of working practices.
 Investee companies may struggle to access traditional forms of debt and so need other sources of finance.
-The amounts of capital these companies require often varies between £100,000 and £5million and so are beyond the means of most individual investors.
+The amounts of capital these companies require often varies between £100,000 and £10 million and so are beyond the means of most individual investors.

-VCT investments offer:
+VCT investments aim to offer:

 - tax free capital growth